Dane Cook: 2010s

 In 2014, Showtime aired Cook's Troublemaker special.

 In September 2016 Cook headlined with Sebastian Maniscalco at the Oddball Comedy Festival in Dallas, Texas, and the Oddball Comedy & Curiosity Festival in Irvine, California.
-He also toured Canada in November at the annual "Just For Laughs" comedy festival.
+He also toured Canada in November at the annual Montreal "Just For Laughs" comedy festival.

 In May 2018 he performed at Hard Rock Rocksino in Northfield Park, Ohio.

 At the end of 2018 Cook announced the "Tell It Like It is" Tour, his first full-scale stand-up tour since "Under Oath" in 2013.
 The tour began in February 2019 in Huntington, New York and concluded in November in Los Angeles, California.

 Film

 Cook began his film career with small roles in the late 1990s, including Mystery Men as "The Waffler", and opposite Dennis Rodman in 1999's Simon Sez.

 In 2006, Cook starred in his first leading role as Zack Bradley in Employee of the Month, which co-starred Jessica Simpson and Dax Shepard.
 The film made a modest $30 million against a $12 million budget.

 In June 2007, Cook co-starred in his first dramatic role as the devious photographer "Mr. Smith" in Mr. Brooks, which starred Kevin Costner.
-The film debuted at number 4 at the box office, grossing $10,017,067 in its opening weekend.
+The film debuted at number 4 at the box office, grossing $10,017,067 in its opening weekend and $48 million in total.

 In September 2007, Cook starred as dentist Charlie Logan in Good Luck Chuck, which co-starred Jessica Alba and Dan Fogler.
 The film was the second-highest-grossing film (#1 Comedy) at the U.S. box office in its opening weekend, grossing $13.6 million in 2,612 theaters.
 The film went on to have a total box office tally of approximately $35 million U.S. and $24 million foreign.
 A month later, Cook co-starred as Mitch Burns in Dan In Real Life, which starred Steve Carell.
 The film grossed $11.8 million in 1,921 theaters its opening weekend, ranking number 2 at the box office.
 As of July 6, 2008, it has grossed $62,745,217.

 In 2008, Cook starred as air purifier call-center supervisor Tank Turner in My Best Friend's Girl with Kate Hudson, Jason Biggs, and Alec Baldwin.
 The film grossed $8.2 million in its opening weekend, debuting at #3 at the box office.

 In 2010, Cook claimed that he had auditioned for the role of Captain America for Captain America: The First Avenger, although director Joe Johnston did not have him on the short list for the part.

 In 2013, Cook voiced the character of Dusty Crophopper in the animated film, Planes, a spin-off of Pixar's Cars franchise.
 He reprised his role as Dusty in the 2014 sequel Planes: Fire & Rescue.

 In 2015, Cook starred in the film 400 Days with Brandon Routh, Caity Lotz, and Ben Feldman.
 The film was directed by Matt Osterman and executive produced by Cook.